 Work Smarter, Not Harder: Selling Exhibit Space and Sponsorships

-If you happen to be one of a handful of show organizers whose events sell-out with little or no effort year after year, congratulations!
+If you happen to be one of a handful of show organizers whose events sell out with little or no effort year after year, congratulations!
 However, for the rest of us, achieving sales goals requires significant effort.
-There’s been much written about how to find the right salespeople and develop compensation plans that incentivize the sales team to achieve goals and to grow the event.
-But little has been written about the importance of selling efficiently.
+There’s been much written about how to find the right virtual exhibit space online and develop compensation plans that incentivize the sales team to achieve virtual events sponsorship goals and to grow the virtual fairs sponsorship opportunities.
+But little has been written about the importance of selling virtual events sponsorship efficiently.
 And this is especially true for the show organizers with finite staffing resources (which is probably most of them).

 The expression “Work smarter, not harder” is a bit cliché but it remains valid.
 Efficiency comes as a result of employing tools and techniques designed to maximize performance.
-And when it comes to exhibit space and sponsorship sales, the benefits can be significant, for example: accelerated cashflow; reaching sales goals more quickly; and having more time to focus on creating new initiatives and opportunities.
+And when it comes to virtual exhibit space online and virtual events sponsorship sales, the benefits can be significant, for example, accelerated cash flow; reaching sales goals more quickly; and having more time to focus on creating new initiatives and virtual fairs sponsorship opportunities.

-How we approach the sales process is the key to efficiency and, ultimately, effectiveness.
+How we approach the virtual events sponsorship sales process is the key to efficiency and, ultimately, effectiveness.
 And that begins with creating a strategic plan and establishing priorities.
 A great illustration of this can be found in the way medics assess casualties on the battlefield.
-Although selling exhibit space is certainly nothing like war, the battlefield practice of “triage” can be very instructive when applied to sales.
+Although selling virtual exhibit space online is certainly nothing like war, the battlefield practice of “triage” can be very instructive when applied to sales.
 In the context of war casualties, medics divide the wounded into three categories: